Nephys/nvim-tetris/README.md

 - If your colours look weird, ensure you are using a terminal which supports true colour, you have configured tmux for true colour support if you are using tmux, and you have the `termguicolors` option enabled in Neovim.

 ## Controls
-- Left Arrow: move left
+- h: move left
-- Right Arrow: move right
+- l: move right
-- Up Arrow: rotate piece
+- k: rotate piece
-- Down Arrow: soft drop
+- j: soft drop
 - Space Bar: hard drop

 ## What Works